costinm/hbone/ext/transport/README.md

 Ideally the framer can also be optimized and an event based, non-blocking low level can be added.

+# TODO

+- test with 1M frame size instead of default 16k
+- remove the use of the pipe for http request
+- use Stream as net.Conn
+- P0 implement deadlines properly, use an idle timer for streams too
+- Read() seems to return one frame at a time - despite having more info.
+Should also report buffered in/iot

 # Internals

+## API

+- ServerTransport is an interface - gRPC allows plugging different implemenation, so hbone could be one.

+- HandleStreams() callbacks on stream received - returns after handshake !
+- WriteHeader(s), Write(...), WriteStatus(), Close(), Drain(), IncrMsgSend/Recv
+- 'channelzData' has stats for the stream.

+- Context includes the Stream ( with interface exposing the Method, SetHeader, SendHeader, SetTrailer)

+Client:
+- Close/GracefulClose for the connection
+- Write(stream, 2 byte[], last)
+- NewStrem() - sends headers, doesn't wait
+- CloseStream() - must be called when stream is finished.
+- Error() ch -> closed on connection error
+- GoAway() ch for graceful connection close
+-

+## Removed / fixed

+- grpc specific headers
+- auth - using http layer
+- the h in data frames
+- context, MD - since exposing the Stream directly.
+- Write - was not blocking on write, since byte[] was result of marshal.
+Also no reuse
+- Read - io semantics, partial reads instead of readfull.

+## Added

+- WIP: frame size.
+Std stack allows setting it for server - but not in client.

+## Code

 - bpdEstimator - evaluate bandwidth ( Bandwidth * Delay product), for dynamicWindow (unless InitialConnWindowSize is set), updates the window and sends SettingsInitialWindowSize dynamically.